 Improving the health of populations

-through proven methods and new ideas
+through proven methods and new ideas.

 Rochester Healthy Community Partnership (RHCP) is a community-academic partnership